March 29th, 2020

 3) Donate to business/employee relief fund campaigns – especially those that have had events cancelled and employee layoffs.
 Join a Facebook group like “Helping Fairfax Businesses During COVID 19” to connect with individuals and businesses most at risk.
 The restaurant industry leaders in the region have established a website for any restaurant to share their fundraising link for relief.
 There is no cost and the restaurant will get 100% of the funds donated (minus fees the fundraising platform withholds – i.e. GoFundMe 2.9% and $.30 per transaction).
 Owners or General Managers can apply to have their restaurant’s link shared here: https://www.serviceindustryrf.org/.
 Check with the business too, they may have a direct link to raise funds for their businesses.

 4) Keep up with our businesses – Follow your favorites on Facebook, Instagram, or Twitter.
 Subscribe to their e-newsletters.
-Hours and operations are changing several times daily.
+Hours and operations are changing often.
 We are continually updating our website and social media with steps businesses are taking as well as their promotions.
 We are adding which businesses offer take out/to go, convenient pick up, delivery, shipping, and online sales.
 The OTFBA is updating in real time on our social media accounts:

 Facebook Page: @oldtownfairfaxcity